 In Western countries, as our version of “The Tortoise and the Hare” reveals, we are taught that we should work hard for ourselves alone.
 Oh, the glory of individual achievement!
 But let’s face it: we have much to learn from the African tortoise about teamwork and about contributing to a wider community to overcome challenges together.

-Another example: look at this photo to the lower right of the fantastic YCC library!
+Another example: look at this photo below of the fantastic YCC library!
 Without the generous donations from Bright Star Vision USA and other angels, Sogakope would not have a library at all, nor would it have its small computer lab for students to learn basic technology skills, including– for the first time ever, using the single working internet connection– how to tap into the opportunities available on the World Wide Web.